Laura Aguilar: Biography

 Aguilar was the daughter of a first-generation Mexican-American father.
 Her mother is of mixed Mexican and Irish heritage.

 She had auditory dyslexia and developed an early interest in photography as a medium.
 She attended Schurr High School in Montebello, California.
-In 1987, during a high school photography class, she met Gil Cuadros, a Mexican-American poet who was diagnosed with AIDS.
+In 1977, during a high school photography class, she met Gil Cuadros, a Mexican-American poet who was diagnosed with AIDS.
 Cuadros would accompany Aguilar to Downtown Los Angeles for pictures.

 Aguilar was active as a photographer beginning in the 1980s.
 She was mainly self-taught, although she studied for a time at East Los Angeles Community College and participated in The Friends of Photography Workshop and Santa Fe Photographic Workshop.

 Aguilar worked primarily in the genre of portraiture.
 Her work centers on the human form and challenges contemporary social constructs of beauty, focusing upon Latina lesbians, black people, and the fat.
 According to critics, she often used self-portraiture to come to terms with her own body as she challenged societal norms of sexuality, class, gender, and race.
 In her series Stillness (1996–99), Motion (1999) and Center (2001), she, according to critics, fused portraiture with the genres of landscape and still life.
 Aguilar stated that her artistic goal was "to create photographic images that compassionately render the human experience, revealed through the lives of individuals in the lesbian/gay and/or persons of color communities."

-Aguilar's works have appeared in more than 50 national and international exhibitions, including the 1993 Venice Biennial, Italy; the Los Angeles City Hall Bridge Gallery, the Los Angeles Contemporary Exhibitions (LACE), the Los Angeles Photography Center, the Women's Center Gallery at the University of California in Santa Barbara, and Artpace's exhibit Visibilities: Intrepid Women of Artpace.
+Aguilar's works have appeared in more than 50 national and international exhibitions, including the 1993 Venice Biennial, Italy; the Los Angeles City Hall Bridge Gallery, the Los Angeles Contemporary Exhibitions (LACE), the Los Angeles Photography Center, the Women's Center Gallery at the University of California, Santa Barbara, and Artpace's exhibit Visibilities: Intrepid Women of Artpace.
 She was a 2000 recipient of an Anonymous Was A Woman Award and the James D. Phelan Award in photography in 1995.

-She had her first retrospective at the Vincent Price Art Museum at East Los Angeles College as part of the Pacific Standard Time LA/LA series of exhibitions in 2017–18.
+She had her first retrospective, Laura Aguilar: Show and Tell, at the Vincent Price Art Museum at East Los Angeles College as part of the Pacific Standard Time LA/LA series of exhibitions in 2017–18.
 The exhibition also made stops in Miami, FL at the Frost Art Museum and the National Museum of Mexican Art in Chicago, IL.
 It opened at the Leslie-Lohman Museum of Art in New York in spring 2021.

 In 2024, Aguilar's work was include in Xican-a.o.x.
-Body a comprehensive group exhibition narrating stories about Chicago experience and art histories, spanning works from the 1960s to the present day and showcasing a myriad of artistic languages.
-The show traveled from the Cheech Marin Center for Chicano Art & Culture at the Riverside Art Museum, California, to the Pérez Art Museum Miami, Florida.
+Body a comprehensive group exhibition narrating stories about Chicano experience and art histories, spanning works from the 1960s to the present day and showcasing a myriad of artistic languages.
+The show traveled from the Cheech Marin Center for Chicano Art & Culture of the Riverside Art Museum, California, to the Pérez Art Museum Miami, Florida.
 An accompanying publication was released by The University of Chicago Press.